kquist/DoubleML-Python/ML2Estimator_documentation.md

 - define_model(self,binary_outcome): If binary_outcome is  false, this method will initialize and return a member of class type self.method with self.method_options If binary_outcome is False, this method will initialize and return a member of class type self.method_binary with self.method_options_binary

-- fit(self,X,Y,binary_outcome): This method fits a machine learning method using regressors X and the outcome variable Y. If binary_outcome is True, then self.method_class_binary will be the ml method used.
-If binary_outcome is False, then self.method_class will be used.
-X should be an mxn numpy array whwere m is the number of observations and n are the regressors.
-Y should be 1-d numpy array of length m
+- fit(self,X,Y,binary_outcome): This method fits a machine learning method using regressors X and the outcome variable Y. The parameters are as follows:

+		X:mxn numpy array whwere m is the number of observations and n are the regressors.

+		Y:1-d numpy array of length m representing the outcome variable.

+		Binary_outcome: boolean.
+If false, the machine learning method specified in self.method is used, if set to True, then the machine learning method specified in self.method_binary is used.

 - find_residuals(self, y_use,y_out,x_use,x_out,binary_outcome): This method uses x_use and y_use to fit a model (specified by binary_outcome), and then uses the fitted model to predict the values of y_out given x_out.
 This method returns the predicted values and the risiduals (y_out-predicted y_out).
+The parameters are as follows:

 		x_use: lxn numpy array where the are n regressors and l observations in the train set.

 		x_out: mxn numpy array where there are n regressors and m observations in the test set.

-		y_use: 1-d numpy array of length l where there are l observations in the train set. y_out 1-d numpy array of length m where there are m observations in the train set.
+		y_use: 1-d numpy array of length l where there are l observations in the train set.

+		y_out 1-d numpy array of length m where there are m observations in the train set.

 		bianry_outcome: boolean.
 If false, the machine learning method specified in self.method is used, if set to True, then the machine learning method specified in self.method_binary is used.

 - pl_estimate(self,X,y,d,test_size, normalize,second_order_terms verbose, standard_errors):: This method is the implementation of the double machine learning partial linear estimation explained in Chernozhukov et. al. This method estimates the beta coefficient of the binary regressor d on the outcome variable y when other regressors X are correlated with both X and y.
 This method returns the class with the beta estimate stored in self.pL_beta and the estimate's standard error stored in self.pL_se.
 The parameters are as follows

 		X: mxn numpy array where m is the number of observations and n is the number of regressors.

 		y: numpy row vector of length m where y[i] corresponds to x[:,i]

-		d: numpyrow vector of length m where d[i] corresponds to x[:,i] test_size : float, int (default=.5)
+		d: numpyrow vector of length m where d[i] corresponds to x[:,i]

+		test_size : float, int (default=.5)
 			If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the test split.
 If int, represents the absolute number of test samples.
 If None, the value is automatically set to the complement of the train size.
         		If train size is also None, test size is set to 0.25.

 		normalize: boolean, optional (default=True).
         		If set to true, each regressor is normalized to have a standard deviation of 1 across the sample.
-        	This is strongly recommended for both lasso and ridge methods
+        		This is recommended for both lasso and ridge methods

 		second_order_terms: boolean, optional (default=False)
         		If set to true, then the machine learning method uses both all of the regressors included in X, and their second order terms (each regressor squared and interactive effects).
 		verbose: boolean, optional (default=True).
 			If set to true, then the beta and standard error results will be printed
 		standard_errors: string, optional (default="White")